Smoke and Mirrors (novel)

 Smoke and Mirrors is 2008 crime novel by Australian author Kel Robertson.
 It won the 2009 Ned Kelly Award for Best Fiction.
 It is the second novel in the author's series about Australian Chinese Federal Police detective Brad Chen.

 Abstract

-Ace detective Brad Chen is lured back to work by the double murder of a Whitlam government minister and the editor of his political memoirs.
+Renowned detective Brad Chen is drawn back into active duty following the double murder of a Whitlam government minister and the editor of his political memoirs.
 The body count rises as Chen uncovers the deadly secret behind the most momentous events in Australian political history.